ChristosKarathanasisac/CreateNotesApp/README.md

   ##### Steps to setup the reminder windows service:
   - Download the file [smart .note Reminder.zip](https://github.com/ChristosKarathanasisac/CreateNotesApp/files/9638237/smart.note.Reminder.zip).
   -  Enter the details of the server on which the application will run in the file ReminderWinService.exe.config.
+Additionally, create a new email account that the app will use to send reminders. (Τhe email I used has been deleted.)
   -  Create a shortcut from ReminderWinService.exe.
 In the shortcut properties change the destination by adding /install to the end.
   -  Run the shortcut as administrator.
 Now you can find ReminderWinService to the services.
   -  Start the service. (Τo have the functionality of the reminders in the application, the service must be running).

    ## **Step by Step tutorial**